servicetitan/Stl.Fusion/README.md

 - Moreover, there is also no cloning: what's cached is the .NET object or struct returned from a call, so any call result is "shared".
 It's way more CPU cache-friendly than e.g. deserializing a new copy on any hit.
 - Fusion uses its own `Stl.Interception` library to intercept method calls, and although there is no benchmark yet, these are the fastest call interceptors available on .NET - they're marginally faster than e.g. the ones provided by [Castle.DynamicProxy](http://www.castleproject.org/projects/dynamicproxy/).
 They don't box call arguments and require just 1 allocation per call.
 - The same is true about `Stl.Rpc` - a part of Fusion responsible for its RPC calls.
 Its [preliminary benchmark results](https://servicetitan.github.io/Stl.Fusion.Samples/rpc-benchmark) show it is ~ **1.5x faster than SignalR**, and ~ **3x faster than gRPC**.
-- `Stl.Rpc` uses the fastest serializers available on .NET &ndash; [MemoryPack](https://github.com/Cysharp/MemoryPack) by default (it doesn't require IL Emit in runtime), though you can also use [MessagePack](https://github.com/MessagePack-CSharp/MessagePack-CSharp) (it's slightly faster, but requires IL Emit) or anything else you prefer.
+- `Stl.Rpc` uses the fastest serializers available on .NET &ndash; [MemoryPack](https://github.com/Cysharp/MemoryPack) by default (it doesn't require runtime IL Emit), though you can also use [MessagePack](https://github.com/MessagePack-CSharp/MessagePack-CSharp) (it's slightly faster, but requires IL Emit) or anything else you prefer.
 - All critical execution paths in Fusion are heavily optimized.
 [Archived version of this page](https://web.archive.org/web/20201212144353/https://github.com/servicetitan/Stl.Fusion) shows the performance on above test currently 3x better than it was 2 years ago.

 ## Does Fusion scale?